ryanvergel/Alveo-Versal-Platforms/alveoversalplatforms/source/docs/user-guide/ug_vck5000_gen4x8_qdma.rst

 Static Region Floorplan and Resource Usage
 ********************************************

-As is shown above in `Platform Static and DFX Region <Figure Platform Static and DFX Region_>`_, the static region in the VCK5000 Gen4x8 XDMA mainly comprises the hardened PCIe interconnect, XDMA data mover, RPU processing subsystem and PL connectivity for the PL DFX region.
+As is shown above in `Platform Static and DFX Region <Figure Platform Static and DFX Region_>`_, the static region in the VCK5000 Gen4x8 QDMA mainly comprises the hardened PCIe interconnect, QDMA data mover, RPU processing subsystem and PL connectivity for the PL DFX region.
 The APU subsystem is loaded as part of the Static Region however it is available to run user applications in the form the PS Kernels.

 The VCK5000 platform Static Region utilises mostly hard silicon IP and does not consume significant PL usage.

 .. csv-table:: **Table: DFX Available VC1902 Resources**
    :header: "Type", "VC1902 Total", "Static Reserved", "% of Total", "DFX-Avail", "% of Total"

-   "LUT",       "900K", "22K",  "2.4",  "878k",     "97.6"
+   "LUT",       "900K", "20K",  "2.2",  "880k",     "97.8"
-   "FF",        "1.8M", "44K",  "2.4",  "1756K",    "97.6"
+   "FF",        "1.8M", "40K",  "2.2",  "1760K",    "97.8"
    "BRAM36",    "967",  "0",    "0",    "967",      "100"
    "URAM",      "463",  "0",    "0",    "463",      "100"
    "DSP",       "1968", "0",    "0",    "1968",     "100"